HL7/fhir-sdoh-clinicalcare/input/pagecontent/gravity_terminology.md

 </tbody>
 </table>

-2. Value sets created in Step 1 are grouped into value sets that are only specific for:
+<p>2.
+Value sets created in Step 1 are grouped into value sets that are only specific for:</p>

 * SDOH domain (category) – e.g., Food insecurity, Transportation Insecurity
 * Profile – e.g., Condition (Diagnoses), Procedure